CRT-3005/Identity-Security/hardening.md

 **Figure 1 – LAPS Group Policy Configuration:**
 Password backup, rotation settings, and encryption configured in the Default Domain Policy.

+The lab uses a password age of 30 days, meaning each client will automatically rotate its local administrator password every 30 days unless manually forced earlier.

+No manual schema extension was required because Windows Server 2022 includes the modern LAPS schema by default.

 ---

 ## ✅ Step 3 – Delegate AD Permissions